This tutorial walks you through using Guavus SQLstream's SQL-generating, browser-based graphical tool, StreamLab.

 In the next step, you will change the data type of the Speed column, so that StreamLab can analyze it as a number.
 (Remember, you cannot perform numerical calculations on columns with a text data type.)

-Note that the speed column is outlined in yellow.
-This means that StreamLab thinks it is a number.
+Note that the lat and lon columns are outlined in green.
+This means that StreamLab thinks they are numbers.

 As you have been applying commands, StreamLab has been generating SQL.